derekpage3/RAMTimingCalculator/docs/README.md

 *   **Lower** - the calculated value, rounded down to the nearest whole number
 *   **Higher** - the calculated value, rounded up to the nearest whole number.

 For the majority of timings, the **Lower** value will equate to less time than that timing does at the **Source Speed**, and so is less likely to be stable at your target speed; the **Higher** value will be the safer bet, but isn't necessarily guaranteed to be stable either.
 As always, proper RAM stability tests are MANDATORY in this endeavor!
-See the [Stability Tests](#hdrStabilityTests) section for recommended RAM stability tests.
+See the <a href="#hdrStabilityTests">Stability Tests</a> section for recommended RAM stability tests.

 And this is literally all there is to this application - it is a simple timing converter, nothing more, nothing less (though I may continue to enhance it in the future).